Year in review: What we learned in 2025

 There is no question that there is now a greater emphasis across student markets on affordability and on the return on investment for study abroad.

-The effects of these patterns are already wide ranging.
+The effects of these patterns are already wide-ranging.
 They have an impact on destination choice of course, but also a massive influence on student expectations for study abroad, especially as they pertain to graduate outcomes.

 Public support comes from alignment

 Speaking on our most recent edition of the ICEF Podcast, immigration specialist Jeremy Neufeld made the point that immigration policy, as it relates to international students, has to deliver demonstrable, broad-based benefits for the host country.
-This is especially key if we are to encourage or maintain the support of the general public, and of policy makers as well, for international education.
+This is key if we are to encourage or maintain the support of the general public, and of policy makers as well, for international education.

 This time we really mean it